Living with a Partner Addict

-Statistics show that two thirds of domestic violence stems from alcohol abuse.
+Statistics show that two-thirds of domestic violence stems from alcohol abuse.
 If your spouse abuses drugs, they will shut down communication on you to hide their addiction.
-Substance abuse and addiction leads to unhappy relationships, further problems for everyone involved and usually separation/divorce.
+Substance abuse and addiction lead to unhappy relationships, further problems for everyone involved and usually separation/divorce.
 Can a marriage survive drug addiction?
 It certainly can.
 It starts with knowing how to read the signs and symptoms of substance abuse.

 If you’ve never experienced someone with an addiction, here are some signs and symptoms your loved one may be struggling with substance abuse.

 What Are the Physical Symptoms of Someone Abusing Drugs or Alcohol?

 - Change in sleep patterns – An addicted spouse is most certainly going to affect you.
 Your relationship will deeply suffer and often you won’t even be sleeping with them often.
 People who are abusing drugs can sleep for long stretches of time when not using and stay up for days on end when they are high.
 Lack of sleep can cause irritability and an inability to work or function properly.

 Studies have been done in length about sleep architecture changes and substance abuse.
 For example, cocaine will suppress REM sleep and decreases the total amount you get to sleep.
 Amphetamines are similar.
 The sativa constituent of Cannabis causes sedation while cannabidiol will cause you to be more active.
 Heroin causes the user to wake and fall asleep with a slower progression of getting to the REM state.
 Alcoholism causes major changes in sleep but is also affected by behavioral changes.
 A sign of alcoholism is that your spouse will stay up past everyone so they can peacefully enjoy drinking.